 - Study #1 (Outcome Metrics in Alexander Disease): This study requires a visit to the Children’s Hospital of Philadelphia.
 Participants will undergo Physical Therapy, Occupational Therapy, Speech and Language, Observational Swallow and Neurocognitive evaluations, paid for by the study.
 This study also includes an optional Magnetic Resonance Imaging (MRI) and Lumbar Puncture (LP) component.
 These assessments typically take place over 2-3 days.
 To help offset travel costs, participants may be eligible for a travel stipend.

 - Study #2 (Natural History Questionnaire): This study does not require a visit to the Children’s Hospital of Philadelphia.
 Participants and/or their caregivers will be asked to fill out a series of questionnaires, and grant permission for the study team to access medical records that pertain to diagnosis and treatment.

-If you or your child has a confirmed diagnosis of Alexander disease and you are interested in learning more about this study, please contact study coordinator Geraldine Liu at LiuG@email.chop.edu.
+If you or your child has a confirmed diagnosis of Alexander Disease and you are interested in learning more about either of these studies, please submit our referral survey or contact our study coordinator, Geraldine Liu, at LiuG@email.chop.edu.

 More leukodystrophy natural history studies

-Our experts in the Leukodystrophy Center of Excellence are currently working on a number of natural history studies for specific leukodystrophies.
-A natural history study is a carefully designed research study that follows a group of people over time who have a specific medical condition or disease.
-Researchers working on these studies collect specific health information and biological samples in order to understand how the disease develops and how to treat it.
+Our experts in the Leukodystrophy Center are currently working on a number of natural history studies for specific leukodystrophies.
 See a full list of actively enrolling studies.